By Ralph P. Locke

 And then there are the reliable pleasures of any Rossini opera, namely lilting melody, often blossoming into exquisite or passionate coloratura (depending on the situation).
 This becomes all the more impressive, or tingle-inducing, in sections that involve multiple cast members.
 One of my favorite such passages is in the third-act finale: after Moses makes the statue of Isis collapse and the Ark of the Covenant then appears in the sky (as I said, a lot of the plot is not in the Bible!), everyone expresses a kind of frozen astonishment for three glorious minutes, to an accompaniment that features harp arpeggios (“Je tremble et soupire”—”I tremble and sigh”).

 If you don’t know the Mosè/Moïse complex, you might be better off with a recording of the 1818 Italian version (such as the Scimone).
-The present recording comes from three staged performances in summer 2018 at the renowned “Rossini in Wildbad” festival (in German’s Black Forest region), and it bears some of the near-inevitable shortcomings when a complex work is recorded that way.
+The present recording comes from three staged performances in summer 2018 at the renowned “Rossini in Wildbad” festival (in Germany’s Black Forest region), and it bears some of the near-inevitable shortcomings when a complex work is recorded that way.
 The orchestra, not very large, sounds even smaller because it is recorded without much resonance.
 (Perhaps the mikes were pointed mainly at the stage and away from the orchestra, in order to avoid catching rustling and coughing from the audience.)
 Also, in the opening scenes, the chorus and soloists alike often sing slightly below pitch compared to the orchestra.
 Were they standing far from the pit, making it hard for them to hear?
 By contrast, this same choral group is perfectly in tune with the orchestra — which helps one appreciate how gorgeously they sing! — at the beginning of Act 2 when, at Moses’s behest, God has afflicted Egypt with a plague of darkness.

 Alexei Birkus (from Russia), as Moïse, is often slightly flat even when he is standing front and center, near the orchestra.
 This a problem that might have been fixed if the work had been recorded in studio sessions, which allow multiple takes at different times of the day.
 (A given singer might find late morning, say, more congenial than late afternoon.)
 Also, though Birkus has a sonorous voice that conveys Mosaic authority, his coloratura is not always clean.